 Aside from these man-made scenarios, winter weather can also play a significant role in causing premises liability accidents.
 While not all slip and fall accidents due to slippery winter conditions are actionable, injuries caused by the negligence of the landlord or tenant frequently are.
 Furthermore, liability typically exists for injuries caused by snow or ice that accumulates due to man-made conditions.
 Examples of this could include a concrete pathway with insufficient drainage where water frequently accumulates and freezes.
 Alternatively, leaky downspouts or gutters that create puddles that can freeze also typically result in premises liability.

-Unprotected Swimming Pools are a Common Cause for Accidents Involving Children
+Unprotected Swimming Pools and Accidents Involving Children

 On the opposite end of the seasonal spectrum, swimming pools often make for a refreshing way to enjoy a hot summer day.
 However, swimming pools and other artificial conditions are also extremely enticing for children.
 A child’s mind does not process the risk that swimming alone or even with a friend in the absence of parental supervision can present.